-Contact: DEPARTMENT OF FISH, WILDLIFE, AND PARKS Enforcement Division
+Contact: DEPARTMENT OF FISH, WILDLIFE, AND PARKS

-&lt;sup>1 Canoes and kayaks using sails are exempt.
+1 Canoes and kayaks using sails are exempt.

-B. Aquatic invasive species inspection and decontamination stations
+B. Aquatic invasive species inspection, decontamination stations and Vessel AIS Prevention Pass requirement for nonresident vessels

 FWP has implemented certain quarantine measures in order to prevent the spread of aquatic invasive species.
-All motorized and non-motorized vessels and equipment are required to stop when they encounter an AIS inspection station.
+All motorized and non-motorized vessels and equipment are required to stop when they encounter an AlS inspection station.
 This includes rafts, drift boats, canoes, kayaks, personal pontoons, and sailboats.
-Additionally, any vessel from out-of-state must be inspected prior to launch anywhere in Montana and all vessels used on waters outside the Columbia River Basin must be inspected before launch in that basin.
-Any vessel found with an aquatic invasive species, or containing residual water and has been in infested water in the previous 30 days, will be decontaminated as arranged by FWP.
+Any vessel from out-of-state must be inspected prior to launch anywhere in Montana and all vessels used on waters outside the Columbia River Basin must be inspected before launch in that basin.
+Vessels with ballast or bladders must undergo mandatory decontamination measures.
+A vessel found with an aquatic invasive species, or containing residual water and has been in infested water in the previous 30 days, will be decontaminated as arranged by FWP.
+Additionally, vessels and equipment traveling into the Flathead Basin must be inspected at a department inspection station prior to launching within the Flathead Basin.